 Emmet Pocket lookout—14km one way

-From the Monks Tank camping area drive 14km to reach the lookout, offering stunning panoramic views over the park’s northern boundary.
+Catch stunning panoramic views over the park’s northern boundary from the lookout.
 If you are very quiet you may be lucky enough to see yellow-footed rock-wallabies hiding among the rocks below.
 Please do not disturb them by climbing down among the rocks.

 - Species lists are available from the Queensland Government's request a species list page.

 Idalia is home to seven species of macropods.
 Wallaroos, red and grey kangaroos, swamp wallabies, black-striped wallabies and yellow-footed rock-wallabies.

 Red and grey kangaroos graze on open plains while yellow-footed rock-wallabies inhabit high rocky escarpments.
 These animals are well camouflaged and leave the sanctuary of their rocky homes only to drink and graze at the base of the cliffs.
 The yellow-footed rock-wallaby is vulnerable to extinction.
 Their main threats include predation by foxes and dingoes, as well as competition from introduced herbivores such as feral goats and sheep.